NATIONAL VETERAN BUSINESS DEVELOPMENT COUNCIL ANNOUNCES THE 2020 NVBDC ANNUAL AWARD RECIPIENTS

 NVBDC's system works, but it is essential to understand the extra mile of commitment needed for success.
 As we acknowledge the below recipients, we are proud of all our Certified SD/VOBs and beholden to the support received by all our Corporate Members.

-Corporation of the Year Award is presented to the corporation that has demonstrated its continued leadership in building an organization in support of America's Veteran Business Owners.
-Whose industry leadership is an example to be emulated and respected.
-The external and internal advocacy supporting NVBDC's certification program and our certified service-disabled and veteran-owned businesses is recognized.
+Veteran Advocate of the Year is presented to the individual within a corporation that has demonstrated their external and internal advocacy in support of America's Veteran Business Owners, whose industry advocacy leadership has an impact inside their corporation and in the communities in which they serve.
+The advocacy they deliver in support of NVBDC's certification program and our certified service-disabled and veteran-owned businesses is an example to be honored and recognized.

-The 2020 Corporation of the Year was awarded to Johnson & Johnson; with their leaders in procurement initiatives Charlene Vickers, Director and John Perez, Head, Military & Veterans Affairs.
+The 2020 Veteran Advocate of the Year was presented to Sharon Manker, Senior Diversity Program Lead, National Supplier Diversity, American Water

-“Johnson & Johnson is honored to be named 2020 NVBDC Corporation of the Year, and would like to thank your team for this prestigious award.
-We are excited and honored.
+“Thank you for this award.
+I am truly honored to receive it.
+It is an even greater honor to be placed in such distinguished ranks as those of the past honorees.

-Johnson & Johnson recognizes the importance of having a diverse supplier base that reflects their patients and customers around the world.
-By working with small and diverse suppliers, they tap into new ideas that add value to their businesses and provide innovative solutions to their marketing, manufacturing and research & development efforts.
-Their commitment to Supplier Diversity led to establish a form Office of Supplier Diversity in 1998 in addition to their ongoing active outreach program.
-The Office is integrated into their operating companies through Supplier Diversity leadership representatives, and also includes additional representation for their corporate and category leadership teams.
+Sharon Manker, M.Ed. is a supply chain and supplier diversity professional with two decades of experience.
+She helps diverse companies connect with people and resources, position for success, and partner with lucrative deals.
+She graduated from Drexel University with a Bachelor of Science degree in Communications and Applied Technology and from Northcentral University with a Master of Education degree in Organizational Leadership.

-As a Corporate Member of NVBDC, Johnson & Johnson went above and beyond their efforts for inclusion of NVBDC Certified Service-Disabled and Veteran-Owned Businesses.
+Sharon is the Senior Diversity Program Lead for American Water’s National Supplier Diversity Program headquartered in Camden, N.J.
+She currently is a key contributor to the national supplier diversity strategy reporting to the senior manager for the program.

 "NVBDC's process matching corporations to SD/VOBs has a proven track record with numerous success stories.
 NVBDC is so grateful to all our corporations who provided NVBDC Certified Service-Disabled, and Veteran-Owned Businesses access and opportunities.
-Johnson & Johnson's support, lead by Charlene Vickers and John Perez, truly stands out to reflect NVBDC goals and objectives.
-The support and leadership they endure in the global efforts to include NVBDC Certified SD/VOBs in their diverse supply chain are commendable.
+Sharon’s support truly stands out to reflect NVBDC goals and objectives.
+The support and leadership she endures in the global efforts to include NVBDC Certified SD/VOBs in their diverse supply chain are commendable.
 NVBDC thanks you for taking a leading role in all our efforts to support our Veterans."
 Said Keith King, Founder & CEO, NVBDC.

-NVBDC would like to extend congratulations to all our Corporation of the Year, Johnson & Johnson.
+NVBDC would like to extend congratulations to Sharon Manker, Veteran Advocate of the Year.

 For more information on NVBDC and to learn how to become an NVBDC Certified SD/VOB, additional support is available.
 Please feel free to reach out to NVBDC by visiting our website: www.nvbdc.org or contacting us directly: (888) CERTIFIED.